Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

-For each predictor set, we use 100 random instances of 3-fold cross-validation to select an $\ell_1$-regularized logistic regression model for predicting whether or not a node is a partner (i.e., the positive label is for partner). \Cref{tab:accuracy_lawyer} reports validation set accuracy and AUC.
-The predictors that include our local directed closure coefficients substantially outperform the other predictor sets (an 8\% absolute improvement in accuracy and 5\% absolute improvement in AUC).
-The predictor set that includes both degrees and closure coefficients slightly underperforms the one with only closure coefficients, indicating slight overfitting in the training data, which implies that the degree attributes provides redundant and noisy information in additional to the closure coefficient attributes in this prediction task.
-Note that even though different predictors set have different dimensions, evaluating the performance on the evaluation set makes them comparable.
+For each predictor set, we use 100 random instances of 3-fold cross-validation to select an $\ell_1$-regularized logistic regression model for predicting whether or not a node is a partner (\ie, the positive label is for partner). \Cref{tab:accuracy_lawyer} reports validation set accuracy and AUC.
+(Even though different predictor sets have different dimensions, evaluating the performance in this way makes them comparable.)
+The predictors that include our local directed closure coefficients substantially outperform the other predictor sets.
+The predictor set that includes both degrees and closure coefficients slightly underperforms the one with only closure coefficients, indicating slight overfitting in the training data, which implies that the degree attributes provides redundant and noisy information in addition to the closure coefficient attributes in this prediction task.
+In contrast, adding the \textit{1-hop degrees} does not give as much improvement as they do not consider the triadic closure factors.

-To understand how the directed local closure coefficients improves prediction performance, we analyze the regularization path of our model~\cite{friedman2010regularization}, a standard method in sparse regression to visualize the predictors at each regularization level. \Cref{fig:RegPath_lawyer} shows the regularization path for the predictor set that includes both the local directed closure coefficients and the degree predictors.
+To understand how the directed local closure coefficients improve prediction performance, we analyze the regularization path of our model, a standard method in sparse regression to visualize the predictors at each regularization level~\cite{friedman2010regularization}. \Cref{fig:RegPath_lawyer} shows the regularization path for the predictor set that includes both the local directed closure coefficients and the degree predictors.